influxdata/docs-v2/content/flux/v0.x/get-started.md

 Flux is a **functional data scripting** language designed to unify the processes of querying, processing, analyzing, and acting on data into a single syntax.

+## Flux from a high level
+To understand how Flux works from a high level, consider the process of treating and purifying water at scale.

+1. Water is pulled from a large reservoir.
+2. The amount of water drawn is limited by demand.
+3. The water is piped through a series of stations that modify the water in some way (remove sediment, purify, treat with additives, etc.).
+4. The processed water is ultimately delivered to a home in quantities that are manageable and in a state that is consumable.

 ## Data model
 ### Stream of tables
 ### Table